eclipse-glsp/glsp-server/README.md

 To start the example server from within your IDE, run the main method of the class [ExampleServerLauncher.java](https://github.com/eclipse-glsp/glsp-server/blob/master/examples/org.eclipse.glsp.example.workflow/src/org/eclipse/glsp/example/workflow/launch/WorkflowServerLauncher.java) in the module `glsp-server/examples/org.eclipse.glsp.example.workflow`.

+Once the server is running, choose a diagram client integration (such as Eclipse Theia, VSCode, Eclipse, or Standalone) below.

 ### Where to find the sources?

 In addition to this repository, the related source code can be found here: